WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 as negative, or FALSE. **So the ROC represents the false positive and true positive rates of *all possible* [classification rules](https://win-vector.com/2020/08/07/dont-use-classification-rules-for-classification-problems/) that can be defined from this model by varying the threshold**.
-I’ve marked the point that corresponds to the threshold 0.5, which is the most commonly used threshold.
+I've marked the point that corresponds to the threshold 0.5, which is the most commonly used threshold.

 ## The ROC Unrolled

-To make the information in the ROC more explicit, let’s plot the true positive rates and false positive rates off all possible classification rules as a function of threshold.
+To make the information in the ROC more explicit, let's plot the true positive rates and false positive rates off all possible classification rules as a function of threshold.
 We can do this with the `ThresholdPlot()` function from the `WVPlots` package.